-Stephen W. Nicholas, director of pediatrics at Harlem Hospital Center, said Mr. Pincus had "an unusual degree of sheer identification with others in pain, so when something painful in the world happens, he picks up the phone and he tells you: 'I'm hurting.
+Stephen W. Nicholas, the director of pediatrics at Harlem Hospital Center, said Mr. Pincus had "an unusual degree of sheer identification with others in pain, so when something painful in the world happens, he picks up the phone and he tells you: 'I'm hurting.
 They're hurting.
 We've got to go do something.' "

 Leslie Pincus-Elliot, the youngest of his three children, described her father as a "tough guy and an oddball" who, in the presence of needy children, "becomes a big puddle of mush."

 Mr. Pincus grew up in an ordinary twin house on Broad Street in East Oak Lane and graduated from Central High School.
-He was a lieutenant in the Merchant Marine during World War II.
+He was a lieutenant in the merchant marine during World War II.